Luteal phase defect is a common causes of both infertility and miscarriage

 Treatments for luteal phase defect may include ovulation induction with oral or injectable medications used in combination with progesterone injections or vaginal progesterone.
 When this is corrected and progesterone levels are back to normal, conception and birth rates should also return to normal.

-Dr. Susan Hudson at Texas Fertility Center New Braunfels specialize in fertility treatments for women who may have luteal phase defects.
+Dr. Susan Hudson at Texas Fertility Center New Braunfels specialize in fertility treatments for women who may have a luteal phase issue.
 Take the first step – call Texas Fertility Center New Braunfels today to schedule your personal consultation with Dr. Hudson.